testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/test-execution.md

 Maven: :include-file: maven/plugin-discover.xml
 ```

-In this mode, the HTML report that webtau generates will show paths to the files relative to the
+In this mode, the HTML report that WebTau generates will show paths to the files relative to the
 requested directories.